Infection prevention and control: Hand hygiene

-In 2005, in a study conducted by TUV Produkt und Umwelt, different hand drying methods were evaluated.
+In 2005, in a study conducted by TÜV Produkt und Umwelt, different hand drying methods were evaluated.
 The following changes in the bacterial count after drying the hands were observed:

 Cleaning, Disinfection, Sterilization

 The field of infection prevention describes a hierarchy of removal of microorganisms from surfaces including medical equipment and instruments.
 Cleaning is the lowest level, accomplishing substantial removal.
 Disinfection involves the removal of all pathogens other than bacterial spores.
 Sterilization is defined as the removal or destruction of ALL microorganisms including bacterial spores.

 Cleaning

 Cleaning is the first and simplest step in preventing the spread of infection via surfaces and fomites.
 Cleaning reduces microbial burden by chemical deadsorption of organisms (loosening bioburden/organisms from surfaces via cleaning chemicals), simple mechanical removal (rinsing, wiping), as well as disinfection (killing of organisms by cleaning chemicals).

-In order to reduce their chances to contract an infection, individuals are recommended to maintain a good hygiene by washing their hands after every contact with questionable areas or bodily fluids and by disposing of garbage at regular intervals to prevent germs from growing.
+To reduce their chances of contracting an infection, individuals are recommended to maintain good hygiene by washing their hands after every contact with questionable areas or bodily fluids and by disposing of garbage at regular intervals to prevent germs from growing.